Insertion at the Rear of a Doubly-Linked List

 The steps above work as long as there are at least two nodes in the linked list.
 But what if the list only contains one node?If we use the same steps as above:

-* delNode = tail; // Save address of node to delete in a pointer tail = delNode->prev; // This makes tail NULL
+LNode* delNode = tail; // Save address of node to delete in a pointer tail = delNode->prev; // This makes tail NULLhead = NULL; // If tail == NULL, head should be as well since the list is now emptydelete delNode;

 As with insertion, to combine the two cases and minimize repetition of code, we can